The Pacific War Online Encyclopedia

 The polyalphabetic substitution cipher illustrates another

-tell the decrypter where in the cycle the encryption of the
+where in the cycle the encryption of the message begins.
+In

-begins.
-In practice, this information must be embedded in the
+practice, this information must be embedded in the message itself.

-message itself.
-Such embedded information is known as an indicator
+Such embedded information is known as an indicator and it

-common feature of almost all cipher systems of any complexity.
+is a common feature of almost all cipher systems of any

-a lock can become a point of weakness if it is picked, so the
+complexity.
+Just as a lock can become a point of weakness if it is

 The greater the number of monoalphabetic ciphers making up the polyalphabetic cipher, the more messages must be intercepted to get the necessary depth, and the harder the cipher is to break.
 The ultimate polyalphabetic cipher uses a different monoalphabetic cipher for every letter of every message ever sent.
 For example, with a one-time pad the encrypter replaces each letter in a message with a number, so A becomes 1, B becomes 2, and so on.
 He then takes a pad of random numbers and adds them to each number from the original message, transmitting the results.
 The decrypter has a copy of the encrypter's pad of random numbers, and he decrypts the message by subtracting the random numbers off the message.
 The decrypter then converts 1 back to A, 2 back to B, and so on to reveal the original message.
 If there are only two copies of each random pad (one each for the encrypter and decrypter), if the numbers on the pad are truly random, and if none of the sheets in the pad are ever reused, then the system is theoretically unbreakable.
 However, for a large organization like an army that sends a huge volume of traffic, the cost of a one-time pad encryption system is prohibitive, and no power involved in the Pacific War used a true one-time pad system for any but the most sensitive messages.